 Basal cell carcinoma, or BCC, is a cancer of the basal cells at the bottom of the epidermis.
 It is sometimes called a rodent ulcer.
-It’s very common.
-About 75% of all skin cancers in the UK are BCCs.
+It is very common.
+About 75% (75 in 100) of all skin cancers in the UK are BCCs.
 Most BCCs are very slow-growing and almost never spread to other parts of the body.
 Nearly everyone with a BCC who has treatment is completely cured.

-When BCCs are treated at an early stage, they are usually completely cured.
-However, some BCCs are aggressive, and, if left to grow, they may spread into the deeper layers of the skin and sometimes to the bones.
+Occasionally some BCCs are aggressive, and, if left to grow, may spread into the deeper layers of the skin and sometimes to the bones.
 This can make treatment difficult.

 A small number of BCCs may come back in the same area of skin after treatment.
 This is known as a local recurrence.